 If the binary mode can’t resolve the issue with uploading your files, then switch to ASCII.
 Normally the auto transfer type is the best one, but as I said some servers won’t work properly.

 Filezilla should work normally now, and you will be able to upload and download files.
 Remember to download a new version if you have an old Filezilla installation.
 The software’s size is a few megabytes, and you can reinstall it in a few moments.
-That will solve a problem if you have an outdated software.
+That will solve the problem if you have an outdated software.

-If you find other issues using FileZilla or you get other error messages, then, please add them in your comment, if we found the solution we will help the others.
+If you find other issues using Filezilla or you get other error messages, then, please add them in your comment, if we found the solution we will help the others.